davepinch/pinchy.cc/content/streams/hi-my-name-is-david-pinch/2/2.0/this-is-how-i-began.md

 ---
 title: "This is how I began."
-next: "I was born in San Diego, California in 1974."
+next: "Today I live in the Pacific Northwest."
 ---